expressjs/expressjs.com/guide/error-handling.md

 stack trace.
 The stack trace is not incluced in the production environment.

 <div class="doc-box doc-info" markdown="1">
-Set the environment variable `NODE_END` to "production", to run the app in production mode.
+Set the environment variable `NODE_ENV` to "production", to run the app in production mode.
 </div>

 If you call `next()` with an error after you have started writing the